stroxler/tapl-reference-impls/tapl-ocaml/README.md

 It's also recommended for vscode to install `ocamlformat-rpc`, but as of me writing this it couldn't yet work with 5.0.0.

+## Getting IDE support

+My experience was that using the basic Makefile build scripts that were already in the project produced a state where `ocaml-lsp-server` was able to successfully talk to VSCode and I got type hints.
+I'm not 100% sure about ocaml, I didn't have vim or emacs set up to use it at the time I tested.

+It seems like using a dune build also worked out-of-the-box (after a `make clean`) so I think `ocaml-lsp-server` is able to find the files it needs under both a "flat" make-based structure and a `_build`-based dune structure.